How years of privacy controversies finally caught up with Facebook

 [Facebook shares down more than 18 percent following revenue forecast]

+But analysts noted that Google’s parent company Alphabet saw shares surge Monday after reporting strong earnings despite the new European regulations and a recent $5.1 billion fine for antitrust violations, suggesting that investors have specific concerns about Facebook and its recent bout with scandals.

+The public mood regarding Facebook also has arguably soured amid the privacy controversies and revelations about the platform’s role in spreading Russian disinformation during the 2016 presidential election.
+Calls to #DeleteFacebook have spread on Twitter, and some prominent people have announced that they were stepping away from their heavy use of social media.

-The impact of the European rules, called GDPR for General Data Protection Regulation, led to a decline of 3 million users on that continent, company officials revealed in an earnings call on Wednesday.
+In terms of measurable impact on Facebook, the new European rules, called GDPR for General Data Protection Regulation, led to a decline of 3 million users on that continent, company officials revealed in an earnings call on Wednesday.
 Facebook said that the changes would continue to hurt revenues as more people opted out of ad targeting in the months ahead.
 The company also said that it would lose money because its advertiser partners had also been impacted by GDPR and because of other privacy changes to come.

 But Facebook, like some other technology companies, has rolled out the user protections worldwide, meaning the consequences for the company are likely to be global.
 Chief Financial Officer David Wehner said in an earnings call Wednesday that Facebook’s expectation of declining earnings growth is “really a combination of kind of how we’re approaching privacy as well as GDPR and the like.”